nikhiljha/pp-fedora-sdsetup/README.md

 ## Usage

 0. Use bash. `fish` and other weird shells are unsupported.
-1. Edit `.env`, and run `bash env.sh`.
+1. Edit `.env` with your own variables.
 2. Ensure that all of your SD card partitions are unmounted, but visible in `lsblk`.
-3. Run `00-download-files.sh` then `all.sh`, verify the information presented whenever it asks you to confirm.
+3. Run `bash 00-download-files.sh` then `sudo bash all.sh`, verify the information presented whenever it asks you to confirm.

-4. If there are prompts, answer them.
-If there are errors, you can restart from the step that it failed on after fixing the errors by running the script directly.
+## Tips

+- Run all scripts other than 00-download-files.sh as root, and from this (README.md) directory!
+Do not directly run anything in the phone-scripts folder!
+- If a script fails midway through, some things may still be mounted. `cleanup.sh` will attempt to unmount everything.
+Once again, run it as root!